-The Historic Saugeen Métis (HSM) are a distinctive Aboriginal community – descended from unions between our European traders and Indian women.
-We are the Lake Huron watershed Métis – with a unique Métis history and culture who lived, fished, hunted, trapped, and harvested the lands and waters of the Bruce Peninsula, the Lake Huron proper shoreline and its watersheds, their traditional Métis territory.
+The Historic Saugeen Métis (HSM) are a distinctive Aboriginal community – descended from unions between our European traders and First Nations Women.
+We are the Lake Huron watershed Métis – with a unique Métis history and culture who lived, fished, hunted, trapped, and harvested the lands and waters of the Saugeen-Bruce Peninsula, the Lake Huron proper shoreline and its watersheds, their traditional Métis territory.

 The HSM traded in a regional network since the early 1800s as far as the north shore of Lake Huron and have kinship with the Wikwemikong First Nations community and Killarney Métis community.